 When my daughter managed to stop laughing, she explained this was a slang term used by young adults to hook up and have sex.
 Awkward.
 Even more awkward was that I asked her loudly in the middle of a supermarket…

-Would they receive fair treatment, questioning and fair trial without that diagnosis as a child?
+Would they receive fair treatment, questioning and fair trial without that autism diagnosis as a child?

 The court psychologist then noted ‘parent has no concept of child’s needs above their own.’

 In 2016 I made a short documentary called The right to remain understood.
 The topic was the experiences of two young people, later diagnosed as autistic, and their experiences in custody.
 The experience was a real eye-opener for me.
-The survey ‘Autism, Police and Criminal Justice Global experiences’ that went alongside the short documentary also shone a light on just how many autistic people could be in prison after a false confession.
+Additionally, the survey: ‘Autism, Police and Criminal Justice Global experiences’ that went alongside the short documentary shone a light on just how many autistic people could be in prison after a false confession.

 96% of autistic adults and their caregivers asked felt that autistic people were vulnerable to making a false confession – 96 %!!!